sftpplus/sftpplus-docs/docs/configuration-client/ibm-mq.rst

     or use `ANY_TLS12_OR_HIGHER` to accept TLS 1.2 or 1.3.

-ssl_trusted_certificates
+tls_trusted_certificates
 ------------------------

 :Default value: Empty
 :Optional: Yes
-:From version: 5.19.0
+:From version: 5.21.0
-:Values: * PEM encoded certificate authority.
+:Values: * Vault item UUID
          * Empty.
 :Description:
-    PEM encoded certificate authorities used to validate the server identity.
+    UUID of a `trusted-certificates` vault item with the certificate authorities used to validate the server identity.

     You need to provide the full certification authority chain.